rseabra/smartcard-lock/README.md

 # gnome-smartcard-lock

-Looks for smartcards, and immediately locks the screen if one of them is removed using **org.gnome.SettingsDaemon.Smartcard.Token** interface.
+GNOME Shell Extention that looks for smartcards, and immediately locks the screen if one of them is removed using **org.gnome.SettingsDaemon.Smartcard.Token** interface.

 Action shot: https://youtu.be/iagRs7pNGko

 ## Future
 - maybe specify which smartcards to look at

+# Special thanks:

+- [Andy Holmes](https://github.com/andyholmes) for very helpful hints and written documentation that allowed someone like me (with pratically zero JavaScript experience) to write a GNOME Shell Extension.